Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won in 29, or 42.6%, of the 68 contests they have been named as odds-on underdogs this year.
+- The Guardians have won 54.8% of the games this season when they were the moneyline favorite (34-28).

-- Bookmakers have implied with the moneyline set for this matchup that the Guardians have a 51.2% chance of pulling out a win.
+- The implied moneyline probablility for this matchup gives the Guardians a 57.4% chance to win.

-- Cleveland's games have gone over the total in 57 of its 138 chances.
+- Cleveland has combined with opponents to go over the total 57 times this season for a 57-78-4 record against the over/under.

+- The Guardians have collected a 7-3-0 record ATS this season (covering 70% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!